tamirgz/reverse-engineering-reference-manual/README.md

   * __?__: to evaluate an expression
   * __??__: to evaluate a C++ expression
   * __!__: prefixed to a token to tell the debugger that the token is a symbol and not an expression
-* Use lm to find the binary's image base and !dh to read the image's header information for the entry point or use $iment, which will directly tell you the entry point location
+* Use lm to find the binary's image base and then use !dh to read the image's header information to get the entry point.
+If you just want the entry point, use $iment to get just the entry point and not the rest of the header information
   * __lm__: list loaded modules
   * __!dh x__: get module x image's header information.
 Since we can find the entry point in the file headers, we can use the -f option to only display the file headers
   * __$iment(addr)__: retrieve entry point for image located at addr